Hi, how can we help you today?

 Even just 10 images can give you a great style model, like this training dataset for “Top-down TD Game” on Scenario (link)

-Step 3 - Crop Training Images (optional)
+Step 4 - Optional: Upscale or Crop Training Images

-Step 4 - Caption Your Images
+Step 5 - Caption Your Images

-Scenario offers an instant, automated captioning tool, which works well in the vast majority of cases.
-However, reviewing automated captions is recommended.
 You can edit them by clicking on each image individually.
 For more details on best captioning practices, refer to our dedicated guide.

 Once everything is set, click "Start Training" and wait for the process to complete.
 The training time will depend on your dataset size, number of training steps, and base model.
 You’ll be notified via email and through the “Recent Tasks“ (three-bar) icon to the top menu, which will display a red dot when training is complete.